james-plw/james-plw/README.md

 * 🌍  I'm based near London, UK
 * ✉️  You can contact me at [james.wright2@bath.edu](mailto:james.wright2@bath.edu)
-* 🧠  I'm learning SQL
+* 🧠  I've recently learnt and practiced using SQL and Tableau

 ### Projects